seosgithub/flok/docs/mod/dlink.md

 #### Driver
 There is no requests the driver must handle.
 However, the driver should dispatch the message for the `int_dlink_notify` off the main queue.
 It should never be dispatched before the application has fully started up.
-A pause of +500ms or more is acceptable and often expected.
+It is internally asynchronously dispatched, but for safety's sake, it should be dispatched at the soonest, immediately after the system has loaded.